martagonzalvo/rna_modify_MD_analyze/README.md

-Author: Marta Gonzalvo
+Author: Marta Gonzalvo-Ulla, Caltech

-Project goal: understand siRNA structures through simulation

-Approach: Build RNA structures with modified and unnatural residues (2'-O-methyl [2'OMe], locked nucleic acids [LNA], phosphorothioate [PS]), run molecular dynamics simulations, and analyze impact of different sequences on structure and stability
+Scripts to build RNA structures with modified and unnatural residues (2'-O-methyl [2'OMe], locked nucleic acids [LNA], phosphorothioate [PS]), run molecular dynamics simulations, and analyze impact of different sequences on structure and stability

-The siRNA of interest is comprised of one long core strand, and two shorter sensor and guide strands that both base pair with core strand.
+The sample siRNA is comprised of one long core strand, and two shorter sensor and guide strands that both base pair with core strand.
 They form 2 double helices.
-Sample image included below.
+Image included below.

 Protocol: